Ashwagandha for Sleep: Does KSM-66 Actually Help?

 Can I take ashwagandha and magnesium glycinate together for sleep?

-Yes — this is one of the most effective natural sleep combinations.
-Ashwagandha reduces cortisol and calms the stress response, while magnesium glycinate activates GABA receptors and promotes physical relaxation.
+Yes, this is one of the most effective natural sleep combinations.
+Research suggests ashwagandha reduces cortisol and calms the stress response, while magnesium glycinate activates GABA receptors and promotes physical relaxation.
 They work through different mechanisms and complement each other.
 Take both 1–2 hours before bed for best results.

 How long does ashwagandha take to work for sleep?